 One of the greatest things about a self-directed IRA is that it gives you the ability to invest in non-traditional investments that are not allowed in regular IRAs.
 With that, you need to know what type of investments/transactions are not allowed.

-The IRS has outlined three things that are disqualified inside of an self directed IRA.
+The IRS has outlined three things that are disqualified inside of a self-directed IRA.
 They are:

 1. Life Insurance policies- You cannot take out a life insurance policy on yourself inside of an IRA.

 2. Collectibles – This includes stamps, coins, artwork, guns, cars, and any other asset that could be deemed a collectible.
 Note: The IRS does allow gold and silver as long as it meets certain criteria.
 To learn more about what type of gold is allowed in an IRA check out FAQ About Precious Metals IRAs Including Gold & Silver IRAs

 3. No interactions with related parties- These type of transactions are the most difficult to consult on because there are so many different items to consider when you transact with related parties.
 I would always suggest speaking with an attorney if you have a specific case involving related parties.

 So what is a related party?
 What makes someone a disqualified person?
 Each situation is unique and could mean a different answer but if the person falls into one of the six categories below they are a disqualified person.